 This is a debate as old as time.
-Ok, not as old as time, but certainly it’s a debate that’s has been going on since personal computers have been made available to humans.
+Ok, not as old as time, but certainly, it’s a debate that has been going on since personal computers have been made available to humans.

 Let us get the myths out of the way first.
-When ever I share that I use apple products (specifically computers) it is assumed that I’ve spent way too much for something I could have purchased for much less if I had settled for a Windows version of it.
-So are Mac computers over priced?
+Whenever I share that I use Apple products it is assumed that I’ve spent way too much for something I could have purchased for much less.
+So are Mac computers overpriced?
 Well first, Apple machines are manufactured using high-end parts, such as processors.
 They are built with cases that are made of aluminum.
 Mac computers often have thinner sizes and can boast of having a much longer battery life.
 The bottom line here is that if you tried to purchase a comparable Windows machine you would find the pricing might actually be much more.

-So wouldn’t you prefer applications like the ones Apple offers that are developed under the same guidelines that makes their own OSX operating system nearly flawless.
-The developers who create Apple software are in complete alignment with those who develop Apple hardware.
+So wouldn’t you prefer applications like the ones Apple offers that are developed under the same guidelines that make their own operating system nearly flawless?
+The developers who create Apple software are in complete alignment with those who develop Apple’s hardware.
 One look at Apple’s iLife Suite and iWorks and you’d have to concede that Apple has perfected the world of media and desktop publishing applications.
 Do you really need more?

 The big question that should be asked is: “What do you want to do with your computer?”